kitarii/Minitalk/README.md

 - Uses `SIGUSR1` and `SIGUSR2` signals for communication.
 - Includes error handling and ensures no memory leaks.

-## File Structure
-├── client.c # Client program to send messages to the server.
-├── server.c # Server program to receive and display messages.
-├── functions.c # Utility functions for printing and handling data.
-├── Makefile # Makefile to compile the project.
-└── minitalk.h # Header file with function declarations.

 ## Compilation
 To compile the project, run: make